-This 23 week expedition travels down the west coast of Africa through some of the toughest terrain on earth!
-You will travel through remote areas and see some amazing sights but be prepared to dig your truck through sand & mud to get there.
+This 23 week expedition travels down the west coast of Africa through some of the most diverse terrain on earth!
+You will travel through remote areas and see some amazing sights but be prepared to slog your way through deserts & jungles to get there.
 This trip is one of the toughest out there!

-In total you will visit 22 countries on this madventure including Morocco, Mauritania, Senegal, Gambia, Guinea Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Togo, Benin, Nigeria, Cameroon, Equatorial Guinea, Gabon, Congo, Democratic Republic of Congo, Angola, Namibia, Botswana and South Africa.
+In total you will visit 21 countries on this madventure including Morocco, Mauritania, Senegal, Gambia, Guinea Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Togo, Benin, Nigeria, Cameroon, Equatorial Guinea, Gabon, Congo, Democratic Republic of Congo, Angola, Namibia and South Africa.

 Price: £4995 Expedition Payment + $2000 Local Payment

 Length: 151 days

 Accommodation: 80% camping, 20% hotels, guest houses & hostels

 Group size: 25 is average, minimum is 15, maximum is 36

 Our proposed itinerary is here to give you an idea of where we will be going and what we will be doing during this expedition.
 This itinerary is the ideal route we would like to take providing all political and natural situations are acceptable during the time of our travels.
 Situations sometimes change during an expedition so please be prepared to take an alternative route in the event we encounter any problems.
 It’s all part of the adventure!